hmxmilohax/rb-patches/README.md

 ### LRB:

-- Adjustable venue FPS via external `config.dta` file
+- Adjustable options via external `config.dta` file:
+	- Venue FPS
+	- Vsync
+	- Instrument Slots
 - Songs of any rating can be played
 - UGC songs can be played (RBN, customs)
 - Any region DLC can be loaded